A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1970) Michael S. Waterman , Some ergodic properties of multi-dimensional $f$-expansions. \emph{Zeitschrift f\"{u}r Wahrscheinlichkeitstheorie und Verwandte Gebiete} \textbf{16}, 77--103.
-MR0282939. { Cited in \textsc{Schweiger 2016} .} From the introduction: ``This paper is concerned with probabilistic aspects of the expansion of points in $n$-dimensional Euclidean space.
+From the introduction: ``This paper is concerned with probabilistic aspects of the expansion of points in $n$-dimensional Euclidean space.
 The expansions we consider need not converge although previous work has required convergence$\ldots$ In 1869 Jacobi presented an extension of the continued fraction to two dimensions.
 Perron extended Jacobi's work to $n$-dimensions.
 In 1964 Schweiger began an examination of the measure theoretic properties of Jacobi's algorithm.
 It was this work which motivated our paper.
 However Schweiger has $\ldots$ published some results which also concern general $F$-expansions for $n$-dimensions.
 The class of algorithms he considers does not include the Jacobi algorithm and is a natural generalization of R\'{e}nyi.
 Our results generalize most of Schweiger's work and have the Jacobi algorithm as an example.
 We also include a central limit theorem and a law of the iterated logarithm."